Fish Oil for Arthritis

 Omega 3s are intimately involved in the management of inflammation, cardiovascular health, myelin sheath development (coating around nerves), allergic reactivity, immune response, hormone modulation, intelligence quotient and behavior.

 Typically, omega 6 fatty acids initiate an inflammatory response.
 So here’s where the problem starts.
 We evolved until the 20th Century eating roughly a one-to-one ratio of fatty acids omega 3’s and omega 6’s.
-Today, the average American diet is tipped at least twenty to one in favor of omega 6s.
+Today, the average American diet is tipped at least fifteen to one in favor of omega 6s.

 The balance between these two essential omega fatty acids—the omega 3s and the omega 6s—is very important because they self check each other in a delicate balance regulating thousands of metabolic functions through the prostaglandin pathways.